HyagoOliveira/AwaitableCoroutines/README.md

 ![Awaitable Coroutine Behaviour in Inspector](/Docs~/AwaitableCoroutineBehaviour-Inspector.png "AwaitableCoroutineBehaviour in Inspector").

-> For safety, this GameObject cannot be edited using the Inspector.
+> For safety, this GameObject cannot be edited using the Inspector. **Do not delete this GameObject**.

 ## Installation